Samiuddinkhan07/dice-game/README.md

 ## Demo

-You can try out the live demo of the game here: samiuddinkhan07.netlify.app
+You can try out the live demo of the game here: <a href="https://samiuddinkhan07.netlify.app/">Dice Game</a>

 ## Features